classgraph/classgraph/README.md

 3. [find classes that implement an interface](#3-matching-the-classes-that-implement-an-interface) or one of its subinterfaces, or whose superclasses implement the interface or one of its subinterfaces;
 4. [find classes that have a specific class annotation or meta-annotation](#4-matching-classes-with-a-specific-annotation-or-meta-annotation);
 5. find the constant literal initializer value in a classfile's constant pool for a [specified static final field](#5-fetching-the-constant-initializer-values-of-static-final-fields);
-6. find files (even non-classfiles) anywhere on the classpath that have a [path that matches a given string or regular expression](#6-finding-files-even-non-classfiles-anywhere-on-the-classpath-whose-path-matches-a-given-string-or-regular-expression);
+6. [find all classes that contain a field of a given type](#6-find-all-classes-that-contain-a-field-of-a-given-type) (including identifying fields based on array element type and generic parameter type);
-7. [find all classes that contain a field of a given type](#7-find-all-classes-that-contain-a-field-of-a-given-type) (including identifying fields based on array element type and generic parameter type);
+7. find files (even non-classfiles) anywhere on the classpath that have a [path that matches a given string or regular expression](#7-finding-files-even-non-classfiles-anywhere-on-the-classpath-whose-path-matches-a-given-string-or-regular-expression);
 8. perform the actual [classpath scan](#8-performing-the-actual-scan);
 9. [detect changes](#9-detecting-changes-to-classpath-contents-after-the-scan) to the files within the classpath since the first time the classpath was scanned, or alternatively, calculate the MD5 hash of classfiles while scanning, in case using timestamps is insufficiently rigorous for change detection;
 10. return a list of the [names of all classes, interfaces and/or annotations on the classpath](#10-get-a-list-of-all-whitelisted-and-non-blacklisted-classes-interfaces-or-annotations-on-the-classpath) (after whitelist and blacklist filtering);